-The subject site is located on Swift Avenue, San Jose, Santa Clara County, California 95148.
-The subject is portion of the Reid-Hillview Airport consisting of approximately 179 acres, with 19 additional acres controlled through easements.
+The subject site is located at the northwest corner of Swift Avenue and Swift Lane, San Jose, Santa Clara County, California 95148.
+The subject is portion of the Reid-Hillview Airport consisting of approximately 179 acres with 19 additional acres controlled through easements.
 The subject is separated from the operations of the Reid-Hillview Airport by a fence that surrounds the subject property.
-However, from a regulatory perspective the site is part of the County's airport property and is subject to regulations in the Comprehensive Land Use Plan and the Master Plan for the Reid Hillview Airport, which apply to potential development options.
+However, from a regulatory perspective, the site is part of the County's airport property and is subject to regulations in the Comprehensive Land Use Plan and the Master Plan for the Reid Hillview Airport, which apply to potential development options.